shabtronic/LPC-Speech-Processor/README.md

 if it's noise:

 Because you now have the audio stored as a set of pitches and filter coeffcients - you can easily change the pitch and the formants for fun stuff.
 You can also "AUTOTUNE" the pitches so they match actual note frequencies e.t.c.
+You can also time-strech without changing the pitch.